benzaouille/coinView/README.md

 # coinView
-list the coins with the most potential profit using Ichimoku and other stuff
+list the coins from Kucoin with the most potential profit using Ichimoku and other stuff